omarusmani/311_wk6_day2_authentication/README.md

 > *NOTE: Don't include quotes in the `.env` file.
 If you're having trouble creating a connection with your DB in Google Cloud, try inputting the values directly into the `connection.js` file.*

-4. Navigate to the `sql/connections.js` file and confirm you under stand why the fields are using `process.env.SOMETHING`.
+4. Navigate to the `sql/connections.js` file and confirm you understand why the fields are using `process.env.SOMETHING`.
 Where are they coming from?

 ```js
     host: process.env.DB_HOST,